geudde/attic-chest/pages/13.reference/01.porden/docs.md

-* America was not discovered in the time of Edward the Third ; it would however be known to the Gnomes.
+* America was not discovered in the time of Edward the Third; it would however be known to the Gnomes.